anna-hope/vector_morphology/README.md

 For testing this project, a [gensim](http://radimrehurek.com/gensim/) skip-gram model was trained on the [Wikicorpus](http://www.cs.upc.edu/~nlp/wikicorpus/).
-It is not clear whether a skip-gram model's accuracy exceeds that of a continuous bag of words for the purposes of this project.
+(It is not clear whether a skip-gram model's accuracy exceeds that of a continuous bag of words for the purposes of this project, this may be tested at a later stage.)
 What is clear (and, perhaps, obvious), is that the corpus on which the model is trained needs to be quite large -- the larger, the more accurate the results will be.